hanabi/hanabi.github.io/README.md

 * Here, Cathy can assume the *Double-Copy Bluff*, but this situation is different - she can immediately blind-play either card as red 2.
 * However, she should always play her *Finesse Position* card, in case it is a *Pestilent Bluff* instead of a *Double-Copy* bluff.

+### The Rank Choice Bluff & The Rank Choice Finesse

+* *Reverse Finesses* take precedence over *Bluffs*.
+This means that you cannot use cards to *Bluff* that have "matching" cards in the *Finesse Position* of other players, since the player you want to *Bluff* will sit and give a chance for the matching cards to play first.
+* However, in some rare situations, when initiating a *Reverse Finesse*, you have a free choice between a color clue and a rank clue, meaning that both rank and color will ONLY touch the one target card.
+* By convention, if you use rank instead of color, you communicate that you really want a *Bluff* to happen, and that they should NOT wait for other matching cards to play first.
+* After communicating that you want a *Bluff* to happen, the next person will blind play their *Finesse Position* card.
+But if that card matches the clued card, then it was a *Rank Choice Finesse* instead of a *Rank Choice Bluff*.
+A *Rank Choice Finesse* may be preferable to a (more ordinary) *Ambiguous Finesse*, which will resolve more slowly.
+* Examples:
+  * Game #8129, turn 4 (cluing Hyakinthus' yellow 3)

 ### The Surreptitious Self-Finesse

 * *Clandestine Finesses* are when a color or rank clue "matches" the card from a blind play, but the clue receiver must wait for ADDITIONAL matching playable cards to blind play.
 Another way of saying this is that *Clandestine Finesses* have a *Misplay Component*; if the blind player does not continue to blind play cards, then the clue receiver will go on to misplay the "matching" card.